filipholec/devops-workflow/lekce01.md

 > **TASK:** Create a `curl` command to our API with 2 sentences about you and what you expect from this course.
 After 5 minutes, we'll go through the submissions

 ## What is DevOps
-There are many definitions of what does the term DevOps mean, since it can be ambiguous and when you ask 10 different people, each might come up with their own explanation.
+There are many definitions of what the term DevOps means, since it can be ambiguous.
+When you ask 10 different people, each might come up with their own explanation.

-But, let's go down to earth and start with what is the mainstream definition of the word DevOps:
+But, let's start with what is the mainstream definition of the word DevOps:
 > **DevOps is the software engineering culture that is aimed at unification and cooperation of two major players in IT - Development (Dev) and Operations (Ops).**

-What is nice about DevOps is that it includes:
+What is nice about DevOps:
  * shorter development cycles (similar to agile development)
- * that means increased frequency of deployments
+ * which results in the increased frequency of deployments
  * dependable releases, in alignment with business goals
+ * the added value compared to development is the operations part (infrastructure, deployment, automation, ...)

 It also strongly advocates for automation and monitoring of all steps in software development:
  * integration